“(Artificial Intelligence is) either the best or the worst thing, ever to happen to humanity “–Stephen Hawking

 For example: “ I loved the website, but the delivery of my product took a long time” by a journalist, could be bad news if you are the supplier of the product, but good news if you are into website design and development, and for the PR firm on either side, it’s a lot of work and PR intervention!

 AI helps in designing intelligent but smart tools for PR

 PR companies today need quick as well as intelligent tools that answer the requirements of fast-paced PR accounts executives and also cater to the most complicated in-house communication department.
 AI can help design tools that understand a PR executive’s workflow and offer an error-free process by eliminating duplicity of tasks.

 AI can help in automating the mundane daily chores

-A significant chunk of a PR professional’s time is spent on scheduling calendars, structuring meeting notes, and summarizing actions, to-dos, delivery dates, creating Gantt charts and following up with everyone concerned… If all this is automated, the productivity of PR people will dramatically improve, and risk of delays, errors, miscommunication and losing it in translation will be minimum.
+A significant chunk of a PR professional’s time is spent on scheduling calendars, structuring meeting notes, and summarizing actions, to-dos, delivery dates, creating Gantt charts, and following up with everyone concerned… If all this is automated, the productivity of PR people will dramatically improve, and the risk of delays, errors, miscommunication, and losing it in translation will be minimum.

 Problems in introducing AI in PR

 Artificial Intelligence is mathematical, based on iterations and logic; it needs patterns to build hypotheses, algorithms, and programs.